 2.3.
-The Groomed Arrival Time Data Set
+Groomed Arrival Time Data Set

-Multiple event location efficiently rejects outliers which results in a data set of "groomed" arrival times for each of the events in the GT data base.
-The number of these data is listed in Table 2 and Figure 3 shows a plot of the P_n and P residuals for all groomed arrival times included in this data base, adjusted by the cluster time baseline shift.
+[25] The method of multiple event location efficiently rejects outliers, which results in a data set of "groomed" arrival times for each of the events in the GT database.
+The number of these data is listed in Table 2, and Figure 3 shows a plot of the $P_n$ and P residuals for all groomed arrival times included in this database, adjusted by the cluster time baseline shift.
 Estimates of the residual median and spread show considerable variation over the regional distance range.
-In particular, residuals for P_n arrivals between about 9 and 17 degrees, corresponding to ray paths bottoming in the lithosphere well below the crust and perhaps encountering low velocity zones, are more spread, with a maximum spread at distances of 12-13 degrees.
-A contributing factor to this spread at larger regional distances is the difficulty of phase identification; e.g., distinguishing between various P_n branches or between P_n and P in regions where the crossover distance between the first-arriving branches of these phases is poorly known.
+In particular, residuals for $P_n$ arrivals between $\sim 9^\circ$ and 17°, corresponding to ray paths bottoming in the lithosphere well below the crust and perhaps encountering low-velocity zones, are more spread, with a maximum spread at distances of 12°-13°.
+A contributing factor to this spread at larger regional distances is the difficulty of phase identification, for example, distinguishing between various $P_n$ branches or between $P_n$ and P in regions where the crossover distance between the first-arriving branches of these phases is poorly known.

 2.4.
-The Empirical Phase Path Anomalies
+Empirical Phase Path Anomalies

-The basic premise of all multiple event location methods is that path anomalies from each station to all observed events in a given cluster are correlated.
-Thus, multiple event location analysis produces robust estimates of source-station path anomalies that are far more difficult to extract from single event location catalogs.
-The set of groomed residuals for regional P and P_n , relative to shifted hypocenters derived by HDC analysis and adjusted for cluster time baseline shifts, are used to calculate source-station phase path anomalies.
-These anomalies are estimated relative to the 1-D reference model AK135.
-Medians and spreads for all groomed residuals for each cluster are calculated for the phases of interest (primarily P and P_n , here) at each of the reporting stations for that cluster.
-The resulting source-station "empirical phase path anomalies" (the median) are accepted with a minimum requirement of five observations and a spread of less than 1.40 sec for P-type phases. ("Spread" is a robust analog to the standard deviation.)
+[26] The basic premise of all multiple event location methods is that path anomalies from each station to all observed events in a given cluster are correlated.
+Thus multiple event location analysis produces robust estimates of source-station path anomalies that are far more difficult to extract from single event location catalogs.
+The set of groomed residuals for regional P and $P_n$ , relative to shifted hypocenters derived by HDC analysis and adjusted for cluster time baseline shifts, are used to calculate sourcestation phase path anomalies.
+These anomalies are estimated relative to the 1D reference model AK135.
+Medians and spreads for all groomed residuals for each cluster are calculated for the phases of interest (here primarily P and $P_n$ ) at each of the reporting stations for that cluster.
+The resulting source-station "empirical phase path anomalies" (the median) are accepted with a minimum requirement of five observations and a spread of <1.40 s for P-type phases. ("Spread" is a robust analog to the standard deviation.)

-At regional distances there are 836 P_n and 178 P path anomalies, respectively.
+[27] At regional distances, there are 836 $P_n$ and 178 P path anomalies.
 Results are plotted in Figure 4.
-These empirical estimates range from about -7.5 sec to +5.0 sec, with the largest anomalies occurring at distances from 11 to 18 degrees (similar to Figure 3).
-In this distance range, P_n typically has a triplication and P has a back branch (Figure 4b) making phase identification difficult.
+These empirical estimates range from about -7.5 to +5.0 s, with the largest anomalies occurring at distances from 11° to 18° (similar to Figure 3).
+In this distance range, $P_n$ typically has a triplication and P has a back branch (Figure 4b), making phase identification difficult.